So, what is this doula thing that so many pregnant women speak of?

 DONA (Doulas of North America) explains how doulas fit into the birth team:

 “Women have complex needs during childbirth.
 In addition to the safety of modern obstetrical care, and the love and companionship provided by their partners, women need consistent, continuous reassurance, comfort, encouragement and respect.
 They need individualised care based on their circumstances and preferences.
 The role of the birth doula encompasses the non-clinical aspects of care during childbirth.”

 Doulas have been actively supporting women in labour for a very long time, well before it was the formalised role that it is today.
 As a result of positive word of mouth (and the need for increased support), doulas are fast growing in popularity.

 What Is A Doula?

 Should a birth become complicated and require medical assistance, a doula will still remain by your side and help in any way she can.
-She will not make the decisions for those she supports, but she assists them through the decision making process and provides balanced information so the couple can make their own choices.
+She will not make decisions for those she supports, but she will assist them through the decision making process.
+A doula provides balanced information so the couple can make their own choices.